Social Items

 3. Ride a jeep/FX or walk to Robinson's Galleria.

-4. From the Ortigas entrance of Robinson's Galleria, ride a jeep to Rosario, and get off at IPI (Ortigas Avenue cor.
+4. From Robinson's Galleria's Ortigas entrance, take a jeep to Rosario, get off at IPI (Ortigas Avenue cor.
 Eulogio Rodriguez Jr. Avenue).
-Landmark is a flyover.

-5. Walk along Eulogio Rodriguez Jr. Avenue (on the side of IPI), until you get to Tiendesitas.
-You will also pass by Republic Cement and Road C.
+5. Walk along Eulogio Rodriguez Jr. Avenue until you reach Tiendesitas.

 Route 3: FX-Jeep